determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-aws/dynamic-agents-aws.rst

    proxies <agent-network-proxy>` when accessing network resources.

 -  For best performance, it is recommended that the Determined master and agents use the same physical network or VPC.
-When using VPCs on a public cloud provider, additional steps might need to be taken to ensure that instances in the VPC can access the Internet:
+When using VPCs on a public cloud provider, you may need to take additional steps to ensure instances in the VPC can access the Internet:

-   -  On GCP, the instances need to have an external IP address, or a `GCP Cloud NAT
+   -  On GCP, either the instances must have an external IP address or a `GCP Cloud NAT
       <https://cloud.google.com/nat/docs/overview>`_ should be configured for the VPC.

-   -  On AWS, the instances need to have a public IP address, and a `VPC Internet Gateway
+   -  On AWS, the instances must have a public IP address and a `VPC Internet Gateway
       <https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html>`_ should be
       configured for the VPC.